 Fee Arrangements For Job Accident Cases

-The most common fee arrangement for job accident representation is fifteen percent of the total recovery at the end of the case.
-As outlined above, amounts of temporary disability payments that are awarded retroactively prior to trial will be subject to a fifteen percent lawyer fee in addition to the award at the end of the final order.
+The most common fee arrangement for job accident representation is fifteen percent (15%) of the total recovery at the end of the case.
+As outlined above, amounts of temporary disability payments that are awarded retroactively prior to trial could be subject to a fifteen percent lawyer fee in addition to the award at the end of the final order.
 In addition, 5710 fees for depositions are earned directly from the insurance carrier who pays on behalf of the applicant, but only for depositions of the applicant.

 Other Costs Associated With Bringing A Workers' Compensation Case

 There are costs other than attorney fees associated with bringing a workers' compensation case, but they are generally minimal.
 If there is a need for an expert to be hired to provide testimony at deposition or trial, then the client will be responsible for those costs.
 The vast majority of cases do not require experts, however.
 Many costs that we normally associate with bringing a personal lawsuit are not issues for injured workers.
 For example, injured workers' do not have to bear the cost of the following in workers' compensation litigation.
 Instead, the insurance company must pay for the following:

 - Subpoenas of any and all medical records

 - There is no filing fee for the Application for Adjudication of Claim

 - Transportation to and from the Applicant's Deposition

 - Transportation to and from the Applicant's Qualified Medical Evaluation(s)